2.2 (or international equivalent) in any discipline

 - What are the causes and consequences of poverty?

-Training in methods allows evaluation of policy outcomes, not only in terms of their effectiveness and efficiency but also extending to consider wider socio-economic and political contexts.
+Training in research methods allows you to evaluate policy outcomes, not only in terms of their effectiveness and efficiency, but also their wider socio-economic and political contexts.

 Information for international students